tomvlk/maillurker/docs/source/installation.rst

 The ``local.py`` is not yet created when you clone the repository, please copy the ``local.default.py`` to ``local.py`` and edit the contents.

-More information about the configuration can be found in the `Configure` part.
+More information about the configuration can be found in the :doc:`Configure Lurker <configure>` part.

 Database Migrations